nks1990/pdf2pdfa/README.md

 ## Features

 - Converts existing PDFs to fully compliant PDF/A-1b.
 - Automatically embeds missing fonts for reliable rendering.
+If a font is not present in the source PDF, it is replaced by DejaVu Sans and fully embedded with correct metrics to preserve layout.
 - Attaches an sRGB ICC profile to ensure correct colour reproduction.
 - Cleans and normalises document metadata.
 - Provides both a CLI and a Python library.